Posted on Leave a comment

 6-8 Knoll Rd, Tamborine Mountain

 We will have an official ribbon cutting at 11:30am as we open our orange doors for the first time!
 Gracing our studio walls and space, will be an exhibition of art from local artists displaying the artistic talent and versatile creativity we have here.
-We will also have live music to serenade you as you peruse the studio space and take in the art.

 Tristan the Steampunk Teapot